Rendezvous (band): Musical style

-Musical Influences

-Rendezvous' members' musical influences are mostly based on the music they used to listen to at their youth, which they claim to always enjoy going back to listening to once in a while.
-Amongst the bands that mostly influenced the band, Pink Floyd and Depeche Mode are the two most prominent ones, and their sound is to some extent a merger between that of the two.
-The list of other acts that influenced the band is very varied and includes (in no particular order): Air, John Williams, King Crimson, Jethro Tull, Royksopp, Led Zeppelin, The Shadows, Jimi Hendrix, Sweet Smoke, Tiesto, Nirvana, Heather Nova, Madonna, Suede, Garbage, Coldplay, Massive Attack, Portishead, Medeski Martin & Wood and Combustible Edison.
-Izenberg and Simon also state they feel connected to and influenced by the synthpop and electronic pop emerging from the UK in recent years, and to the retro feel that corresponds with the electronic sounds of the eighties.

 History

 Formation

-Rendezvous’ two members, Itai Simon and Hagai Izenberg, met at the Rimon School of Jazz and Contemporary Music in Israel, where they both took up music.
-The two met on their first day in Rimon.
-The name of the band, Rendezvous, was actually inspired by their gathering with other musicians after their fateful meeting in the said school.
-The band was then formed in 2003.
+Rendezvous’ two members, Itai Simon and Hagai Izenberg, met on their first day at the Rimon School of Jazz and Contemporary Music in Israel, where they both studied music.
+The name of the band, Rendezvous, was inspired by their gathering with other musicians after their initial meeting at Rimon.
+The band formed in 2003.

 First releases

-On 2004, Rendezvous got together with two friends, also very talented musicians, and produced their first EP.
-Simon played bass while Izenberg handled Fender Rhodes keyboards.
+On 2004, Rendezvous got together with two friends, also musicians, and produced their first EP.
+Simon played bass, while Izenberg handled Fender Rhodes keyboards.
 Their friend, Erez Bachar was the drummer, while their other friend who they just called 'Andrei', was the saxophonist.

 The band recorded the live session, which they described as “almost entirely improvised on the spot,” during one session spanning one full night, on a non-working holiday, an Israeli memorial day.
 At that time, since all studios were closed, the musicians found an empty one that evening where they recorded their session in complete isolation.

 After recording, they mastered the tracks at Eshel Studios in Tel Aviv.
 The band then created a website where they uploaded their EP.
 The website received thousands of visits and music downloads from all over the world.
 These downloads made them soar to the top of underground band lists.
 Radio stations in London, the United States and Canada also began to play their music on the air, and many music blogs throughout the web and internet magazines featured their music and wrote about it.

 As a sneak peek into their debut album, they uploaded videos of their different studio sessions, all filmed by the renowned Israeli filmmaker, Uzi Adam.